 - Dr. Thaddeus D. Hicks, Associate Professor of Psychology

 - Dr. Terry Kyu Kwon, Assistant Professor of Psychology

-- Professor Carla Swallow, Assistant Professor of Psychology
+- Professor Carla Swallow, Assistant Professor of Psychology and Department Chair

 For other service learning and academic travel possibilities, visit mvnu.edu/travel.

 MVNU has many endowed scholarships available for students of a wide variety of backgrounds and majors.